-VAOs must be located on the venue secure perimeter and be easily accessible by anyone who does not have the required venue access right.
+VAOs must be located on the venue secure perimeter and be easily accessible by anyone without a PIAC or who does not have the required venue access entitlement on their PIAC.

 VAOs must be accessible for persons who have mobility or sensory limitations.